adlnet-archive/HPIT-python-client/README.md

 ## Active Plugins in Production

-Currently, there are only 2 plugins active on HPIT's production servers which you can query for information.
+Currently, there are several active plugins on HPIT's production servers which you can query for information.
-These are the knowledge tracing plugin and the hint factory plugin.
-The knowledge tracing plugin is responsible for handling bayesian knowledge tracing, and the hint factory handle domain model generation and hint generation.
+These include: knowledge tracing plugin; hint factory plugin; boredom detector plugin; student manager plugin.
-Documentation on these two plugins are available from https://www.hpit-project.org/docs
+The knowledge tracing plugin is responsible for handling Bayesian knowledge tracing, the hint factory handles domain model generation and hint generation, the boredom detector plugin provides either a boredom indicator (true/false) or boredom percentage indicator, and the student manager plugin allows for setting and retrieving any standard or custom student attributes.